 As to whether animals do not at all perceive relations, present knowledge cannot decide.
 Perhaps the more intelligent of them do have an awareness of simple relations and make use of them in adaptations.
-Romanes' Cebus1, in his learning to unscrew and screw the handle of the hearth-brush, strongly suggests that there was some perception of relations involved.
-Hiram Stanley2 has also urged that other animals are thus conscious.
+Romanes' Cebus1, in his learning to unscrew and screw the handle of the hearth-brush, strongly suggests that there was some perception of relations Hiram Stanley2 has also urged that other involved. animals are thus conscious.
 Certainly any attempt to draw a too sharp line of demarkation between man and brute seems to do violence to present views of mental evolution.
 This much seems true: some of the higher animals may have a rudimentary perception of relations.
-Most of the adaptations of animals are on the sense-trial and error "level."
+Most of the adaptations of animals are on the sense-trial and error " level."

 The features of this "sense-trial and error" method are briefly these: 1.
 Repetition of many useless movements, simply because they have been made before, and refuse to make way for a short circuit.
-2. Relative slowness in profiting by errors.
-A number of repetitions is often necessary in order to effect any change in procedure.
+2. Relative slowness in prof-A number of repetitions is often necessary iting by errors. in order to effect any change in procedure.
 3. When variations occur, they are in general relatively slight.
 In short, successful adjustment is the result of a large number of experiences, and is attained by a series of slight variations.

 We have found the procedure of children predominantly of the "sense-trial and error" order; but that they may perceive simple relations and make simple adaptations thereby, is perhaps true.
 The very early appearance of this ability cannot be doubted.
-A case in point is the oft-quoted one of Preyer's child, who in the 17th month used a traveling bag as a foot-stool from which to reach for something.
+A case in point is the oft-quoted one of Preyer's child, who in the 17th month used a traveling bag as a foot-stool from which to reach for something.4

-^{1 &}quot; Animal Intelligence."
+1 "Animal Intelligence."

 2 Psychological Review, III, pp. 536-41.

-The above view receives some neurological support from Flechsig's recent work, "Gehirn und Seele."
-In this the author maintains that the cerebral cortex of adult man is composed not only of a number of sensori-motor centres, but also of areas of higher order, called "associational," which are assumed to be representative of the elaborative mental processes, which of course deal with "relations."
+3The above view receives some neurological support from Flechsig's recent work, "Gehirn und Seele."
+In this the author maintains that the cerebral cortex of adult man is composed not higher order, called "associational," which are assumed to be representative of the elaborative mental processes, which of course deal with "relations."
 In the newly born child no "Associations-centrum" is functional.
 In most animals these areas are not even present.
-The evidence as regards animals, while not conclusive, points in general to the distinction we have been considering.
+The evidence as regards animals, while not con-clusive, points in general to the distinction we have been considering.